jvandenaardweg/developer-skills-processor/README.md

 A tool to identify the skills of a developer and categorize them.
 So it can be used to find matching project requirements, related developers or missing skills.

-In the example below we have identified a skills "react":
+In the example below we have identified a skill "react":

 ```javascript
 classifier.getClassifications('react')
 ```

-Processing this would suggest these: javascript, react and frontend
+Processing this would suggest these related labels: javascript, react and frontend

 ```javascript
 [